- Home

 The 8 Main Reasons for War

 What are the main reasons for war?
-This article lists the most common causes of conflict.
+This article lists, examines, and gives examples of the most common causes of conflict.

 Analysis of the Declaration of Independence